Nathan-Franck/OctopusTeacher/README.md

 ## Objectives

 * Provide myself a crash-course in modern C++ programming techniques and the latest and greatest in rendering
-* Make a cool little demo about an octopus!
+* Make a cool little octopus demo

 ## Progress Milestones
 ### Day 1